Bhargav-Kalangi/Netflix-GPT/README.md

  . create MovieList component, get title, poster_path secondary container as a prop, display title and MovieCards . create moviecard and display all the cards
- . created custom hooks for top rated, popular, Block buster, Tv series, upcoming movies
+ . created custom hooks for top rated, popular, Block buster, Tv series, upcoming movies -new GPT page created
+   .we have created GPTSearchBar andserach button .made multilingual button, by clicking on that button , serach placeholder and serach button will be updated to respected language
+   . language change will be available on GPT page